raspiblitz/raspiblitz/README.md

 #### FUNDING: Fund your on-chain Wallet

-Before you can open channels with other nodes you need to put some coins onto your LND on-chain wallet.
+Before you can open channels with other nodes you need to put some coins in your LND on-chain wallet.
 Use this option to generate an address to send funds to.

-*Reminder: RaspiBlitz & LND is still experimental software.
-With funding your LND node you accept the risk of losing funds.
-So just play with small amounts - something in then area of 20 EUR/USD should be enough to make your first experiences.
+*Reminder: RaspiBlitz & LND are still experimental software.
+By funding your LND node, you accept the risk of losing funds.
+So just play with small amounts - something in the area of 20 EUR/USD should be enough for your first experiences.
 Also, it's a good privacy practice to [coinjoin your coins](https://bitcoin-only.com/#privacy) before sending them to any Lightning Network wallet.*

-You can make multiple fundings - so you can start with small amounts first to test.
-LND will generate always a different address, but all funds you send will get into the same LND on-chain wallet.
+You can fund it multiple times - starting with small amounts first to test.
+LND will always generate a different address, but all funds you send will get into the same LND on-chain wallet.

 #### CONNECT: Connect to a Peer

-Before you can open a channel with another node on the network you need to connect this node as a peer to your node.
+Before you can open a channel with another node on the network, you need to connect this node as a peer to your node.

 Opening a channel with a peer is just optional.
-Having another node a peer helps your node to receive information about the network through the gossip protocol.
+Having another node as a peer helps your node to receive information about the network through the gossip protocol.
 It will help your node to find better routes through the network.

 #### CHANNEL: Open a Channel with Peer

-To open a payment channel with another node you can use this option.
+To open a payment channel with another node, you can use this option.

-Find interesting nodes to open channels with on online directories like [1ML.com](https://1ml.com/) or join the RaspiBlitz NodeManager telegram group to meet people to open channels with: https://t.me/raspiblitz
+Find interesting nodes to open channels with through online directories like [1ML.com](https://1ml.com/) or join the RaspiBlitz NodeManager telegram group to meet people to open channels with: https://t.me/raspiblitz

 Bear in mind that this option will open a public channel that can be seen by everyone in the network.
 This is good if you want to route payments.
-If your intention is to use it privately only, you will need to go to the command line and open the channel with the -private option.
+If your intention is to use it privately only, you must go to the command line and open the channel with the -private option.

 *This is just a very basic shell script.
-For more usability try the RTL Webinterface (under Services) or connect a (mobile) wallet with your RaspiBlitz.*
+For more usability, try the RTL Webinterface (under Services) or connect a (mobile) wallet with your RaspiBlitz.*

 #### SEND: Pay an Invoice/PaymentRequest